 All crab trap floats must be visibly marked with corresponding commercial or recreational crab license number.
 In addition, all crab traps fished from only recreational boats must also be marked with the vessel's registration number.
+Licensed commercial crab fishermen may register a buoy color code with Marine Patrol.
 A crab trap float line must be of non-floating or weighted material and easily cut with a knife.
 All floats must measure 6 inches in diameter.
 It is illegal to place any crab trap so that the trap, the trap line or float is in any navigable waterway and interferes with normal boat traffic.